apache/accumulo-website/pages/features.md

 ### Multi-level RFile Index

 RFiles store an index of the last key in each block.
-For large files the index can become quite large.
-When the index is large a lot of memory is consumed and files take a long time to open.
+For large files, the index can become quite large.
+When the index is large, a lot of memory is consumed and files take a long time to open.
 To avoid this problem, RFiles have a multi-level index tree.
 Index blocks can point to other index blocks or data blocks.
 The entire index never has to be resident, even when the file is